Blue Mosque, Armenia - Things to Do in Blue Mosque

 Top Things to Do in Blue Mosque

-Booking Tip: Entry is free, but dress modestly and remove shoes before entering the prayer hall.
-Best visited during daylight hours between 9 AM and 5 PM when natural light illuminates the tilework beautifully.
+Booking Tip: Entry is free, but it's respectful to dress modestly and remove shoes before entering the prayer hall.
+Best visited in late afternoon when the light hits the blue tiles beautifully.

 Getting There